 Are 250-watt solar panels right for your solar installation?

 250W solar panels are near the average wattage of panels used for solar installations and will make sense for many property owners.
-Whether you’re looking for low, standard, or high wattage panels, you can get multiple solar quotes from pre-screened installers by signing up on the EnergySage Solar Marketplace.
+Whether you’re looking for low, standard, or high wattage panels, you can get multiple solar quotes from pre-screened installers by signing up on the EnergySage Marketplace.
 If you have preferences when it comes to solar equipment, you can simply note them in your account so installers can quote accordingly.
 If you’d prefer to start investigating your solar options with a quick estimate on what solar can save you, try our Solar Calculator.